bprashanth/fomo/README.md

 # fomo
-The fomonolith: All code related to the fomo platform (web, mobile etc)
+All code related to the fomom web frontend.